 What is preapproval?

 Preapproval is when a lender extends an unofficial offer on a loan, pending full approval.
-Preapproval doesn't guarantee that you'll qualify, but typically tells you two things:
+Preapproval doesn't guarantee that you'll qualify, but it'll typically tell you two things:

 - That you've met the lender's basic eligibility requirements.

 - What loan amount, rates, terms and monthly repayments you might qualify for.

 Preapprovals are available with many types of loans, including personal loans, car loans and mortgages.
 They usually remain valid for several months, but they won't guarantee you funding.